ioangogo/paste/README.md

 docker-compose -f scripts/docker-compose.yml build docker-compose -f scripts/docker-compose.yml up
 ```
-When complete, you can login with your browser to http://docker-machine-ip/paste
+When complete, you can login with your browser to http://docker-machine-ip/paste .
+Replace "docker-machine-ip" with the actual IP for Docker.